 Understanding Georgia Law On Prescription Drug Charges

-Based in Atlanta, Georgia, Cohen & Hirsch, helps clients defend against their criminal prescription drug charges.
-We provide clients with the ironclad criminal defense representation they need to overcome their criminal prescription drug charges.
+Based in Atlanta, Georgia, Hirsch Criminal Defense provides representation for people in need of defense against their criminal prescription drug charges.
+Attorney Matt Hirsch offers clients the experienced criminal defense representation they need to overcome their criminal prescription drug charges.

-At Cohen & Hirsch, we know there is more to the story than the police report; we are here to make sure your story gets heard.
-By appealing to juries and creating solid defenses, we get our clients the best possible outcome based on their circumstances.
+Attorney Hirsch knows there is more to the story than the police report; he is here to make sure your story gets heard.
+By appealing to juries and creating solid defenses, he fights for a positive outcome based on their circumstances.

 How Prescription Drug Charges Work

-Drug possession charges can quickly spiral into additional criminal charges such as theft, forgery and prescription fraud charges.
-After finding illegal prescription drugs, police officers often begin examining how they were acquired — whether through theft, via stolen prescription pads or by visiting numerous doctors to obtain multiple prescriptions.
+Drug possession charges can quickly spiral into additional criminal charges such as fraud charges, accusations of theft and more.
+When police officers find illegal prescription drugs, they tend to examine how they were acquired — via stolen prescription pads, being stolen or by “doctor shopping,” aka seeing numerous doctors to obtain prescriptions.